ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

     function l1Token() external returns (address);
 ```

-This function provides the address of the L1 token which is bridged to this one.
+This function provides the address of the L1 token which is bridged to this contract.
 Note that we do not have a similar function in the opposite direction.
 We need to be able to bridge any L1 token, regardless of whether L2 support was planned when it was implemented or not.